 After this, installation will begin.
 This can take up to a few minutes.
 Once it’s complete, you’ll see a button appear at the top “View Credentials here.”
 Click this and you’ll find your new website login details:

 Further down the page you’ll be asked to select a theme.
 Don’t worry about this just yet.
 In the next step, we’ll show you how to find a free theme after logging into your new website.

 Congrats, you now have a blank real estate website!
-The next step is to choose a theme and fill in your pages.
+The next step is to choose a real estate theme and add a few important plugins.